 The number one contributor is stress!
 Of course, stress can come in many forms, but it is stress that ultimately throws hormones out of balance.
 And for sensitives, stress is typically high more often than for non-sensitives.
 The good news is that when you recognize some forms of stress, you can take an active part in managing it, and help to eliminate what is causing the imbalance in the first place!

-Three type of stress that are major players in hormone imbalance are mental/emotional stress, physical stress and toxins.
+Three types of stress that are major players in hormone imbalance are mental/emotional stress, physical stress, and toxins.
 Mental and emotional stress is caused by any of the negative emotions you may experience or any negative thoughts that you may have.
 When we experience negative thoughts or emotions, they create a stress response in the body.
-The HPA Axis (hypothalamus, pituitary and adrenal glands) is activated and stress hormones are released.
+The HPA Axis (hypothalamus, pituitary, and adrenal glands) is activated and stress hormones are released.
 But for some people, mental and emotional stress becomes chronic…and so does the stress.
-This constant creation of stress hormones is not normal, and is one of the biggest causes of hormonal imbalance.
-This type of stress can go on to not only affect the HPA axis, but also to impact other hormones, such as insulin, melatonin and the the major sex hormones such as estrogen and progesterone.
+This constant creation of stress hormones is not normal and is one of the biggest causes of hormonal imbalance.
+This type of stress can go on to not only affect the HPA axis but also impact other hormones, such as insulin, melatonin, and the major sex hormones such as estrogen and progesterone.